Stages of Grief Journey: Denial Part 2

 What the results looked like when I compared with one of my sisters.
 Back in 2015, I just kept reading this screen over and over for any little glimmer of hope.

 But, as unbelievable as it sounds now, denial was still there.
 Crazy, right?
 There were still my youngest brother’s results to get.
 Maybe being the youngest, I thought it was possible not to share DNA when there was such a big age gap between me and my three oldest siblings.
 That sounds absolutely ridiculous now, of course, after all we’ve learned about DNA.
 I had this idea that my being the youngest gave some wiggle room to how DNA results were interpreted.
 That’s the stronghold denial can have on you.
-Or I thought again to myself, I needed to test someone else instead of my siblings, and it would show something different.
-I immediately thought of Dad’s first cousin, who was in her early 90s.
+Or, I thought again to myself, I needed to test someone else instead of my siblings, and it would show something different.
+I immediately thought of Dad’s first cousin, who was in her 80s.
 We shared a lot of genealogy info back and forth since well before my Dad died, and we still corresponded regularly.
 I contacted her and asked if she would do the test if I sent her a kit.
 Later, I learned she was already planning on doing one, but she wasn’t good on the computer and planning to ask me for help.
 I still feel guilty that I never told her the real reason, though.
 That was wrong.
 I sent off her kit and waited for her and my brother’s results to come back.

 It wasn’t obvious to me back then, but I know now that I was grasping at whatever scenario I could so that I wouldn’t have to accept what science was telling me over and over again.